realA10001986/Remote/README.md

 Since manually renaming mp3 files is somewhat cumbersome, the firmware can do this for you: Just copy your files with their original filenames to a music folder of your choice; when selecting that folder, the files will be sorted alphabetically and renamed according to the 3-digit name scheme.
 (If you want your tracks in a specific order, you must rename them, for instance by inserting a letter or number at the start.)
 The renaming process can take a while (11 minutes for 1000 files in bad cases).
 Mac users are advised to delete the ._ files from the SD before putting it back into the Remote as this speeds up the process.
 While the renaming is in progress, the Remote's display shows how many files are still left to be processed.

-To add files to a music folder later, just copy them to the folder and delete the file "TCD_DONE.TXT" (so that the firmware knows that something has changed).
+To add files to a music folder later, just copy them to the music folder, and delete the cache file "musicXc" (X being the folder number) located in the top-most folder.
+That way that the firmware knows that something has changed and will re-examine the folder.

 To start and stop music playback, hold _O.O_ for 2 seconds.
 Briefly pressing _O.O_ jumps to the previous track, pressing _RESET_ to the next one.
 (The same can be achieved by entering codes on the TCD's keypad: ```7002``` = previous track, ```7005``` = play/stop, ```7008``` = next track).